openownership/openownership.beta/_team/jack-lord.markdown

   linkedin: https://www.linkedin.com/in/jack-lord-4486237
 ---

-Jack is Beneficial Ownership Lead at Open Data Services Co-Operative and an author of the Beneficial Ownership Data Standard.
+Jack is Beneficial Ownership Lead and an author of the Beneficial Ownership Data Standard.
 He enjoys reading laws about beneficial ownership in languages that he doesn't fully understand.